cdpadilla42/chrisdpadilla.com/_posts/backlinksinjs.md

 Assuming I haven't link to this page yet, you can see this in action at the bottom of my [Parsing Mardkown in Node](/parsemd) post.
 Now with handy links to click and explore related topics.

-Now that I have this in place, I'm excited to keep tending the garden!
+I'm excited to keep tending the garden!
 I've already seen themes emerge through the regular tags I use.
 Here's to a great harvest someday!